Gopalswamy Doraiswamy Naidu: Early life

-Inventions and later life
+Technical redesigns and later life

 G.D.
 Naidu developed India's first indigenous motor in 1937 along with D. Balasundaram Naidu.
-The motor's success resulted in the founding of Textool by Balasundaram and, later, Lakshmi Machine Works (LMW).
+The motor's success resulted in the founding of Textool by D. Balasundaram Naidu (Popularly known as Textool Balasundaram) and, later, Lakshmi Machine Works (LMW).

 Naidu's 'Rasant' razor incorporated a small motor operated by dry cells, called Heilbronn.
 Among his other inventions were super-thin shaving blades, a distance adjuster for film cameras, a fruit juice extractor, a tamper-proof vote-recording machine and a kerosene-run fan.
 In 1941, he announced that he had the ability to manufacture five-valve radio sets in India a mere ₹70/- a set.
 In 1952, the two-seater petrol engine car (costing ₹2000/-) rolled out.
 Production was stopped subsequently, because of the government's refusal to grant the necessary license.
 His inventiveness was not confined to machinery alone.
 He researched and identified new varieties in cotton, maize and papaya.
 His farm was visited by Sir C. V. Raman and Sir M. Visvesvaraya.
 From laying foundation to completion he built a house in just 11 hours, from 6am to 5pm.